-Studies have highlighted that multiple organs and body systems are impacted by COVID-19 infection.14 However, long-COVID research is a developing area of investigation, with many details not yet fully known, and mechanisms that explain potential development of new-onset cardiometabolic disorders for some patients with long COVID continue to be explored.
+Studies have highlighted that multiple organs and body systems are impacted by COVID-19 infection.18 However, long-COVID research is a developing area of investigation, with many details not yet fully known, and mechanisms that explain potential development of new-onset cardiometabolic disorders for some patients after acute COVID-19 infection or those with long COVID continue to be explored.19,20

 As additional research clarifies possible links between long COVID and new onsets of cardiometabolic disorders, monitoring patients for long-term cardiometabolic consequences after a COVID-19 infection may be appropriate.
 Alterations in glucose levels, blood pressure, and lipid profiles may inform a patient’s post-COVID clinical care, and a personalized therapeutic approach helps to address those factors most important for an individual patient’s recovery and continued health.